-The ability to quickly set up a new master with CloudBees CI has also helped increase stability.
+The ability to quickly set up a new controller with CloudBees CI has also helped increase stability.
 "We have many teams with jobs that should be kept separate so that one team doesn’t affect another team’s production flow,” explains Kallman.

 Support from CloudBees engineers has played a vital role in reducing the burden on the digital platform engineering team for resolving issues.
 "We now have a dedicated CloudBees support team and no longer have to go onto forums to find out why a plugin doesn’t work on our version of Jenkins.
 Likewise, when our team leads have an issue, they can get support directly from CloudBees any time of the day or night,” says Kallman.

 CloudBees professional services has also helped advance Office Depot’s objectives.
 "CloudBees has helped us learn best practices for converting our freestyle projects as pipelines and gave us guidance on how to do it cleanly.
 They also spent a few days with us making sure our Kubernetes deployment was correct and set up properly.”